beeleelee/fvm-lucky-draw/README.md

 - Owner set the ready state for the contract actor.
 - Owner call the draw method of the contract actor to draw a winer, and update the state of the contract actor.
 - Owner can do another round of lucky draw until reach the max winner number limit

+**Pain points**

+- client - param types serialization on client side (mostly for javascript)
+- end point - rpc call from browser been blocked because of cors
+- fvm - the caller is InitActor when creating fvm actor, but not have a way to know the real caller.
+I need set the actor owner when creating lucky_draw actor, so I have to pass owner address through parameters.
+- fvm - tried several ways to get a random number but all failed.
+Seems the only choices are get_beacon_randomness and get_chain_randomness.
+- fvm - have to send message to actor and burning gas to check the actor state.
+So the read action is time-consuming and expensive.